Saying true things is hard

 We might take this as evidence we should apply (say) 30% confidence (60 × ½) to new scientific claims.

 That’s rough.
 Now!
 Consider that most reporting on science is:

-Let’s set aside notions of obvious bias or incentives – that debate is speculative, subjective, and hard to agree on.
-Let’s stipulate that everyone in the ‘signal chain’ is well-intended, smart and professional.
+Let’s set aside notions of bias or bad incentives – that debate is speculative.
+Let’s stipulate that everyone in the signal chain is well-intended, smart and professional.

 What to do?
-As readers, the healthy approach is to assume most of our conclusions, from most reading, should be held very weakly – because saying true things is hard.
+As readers, the healthy approach is to assume most conclusions, from most reading, should be held very weakly – because saying true things is hard.